-4.2 Country Specific Spectrum Availability and Spectrum Regulatory Requirements
+4.2 Country / Regional Specific Spectrum Availability and Spectrum Regulatory Requirements

-4.2.1 Country Specific Licensing situation
+4.2.1 Country / Regional Specific Licensing situation

-Table 4.2-1 and 4.2-2 provide an overall summary of the current licensing situation for data communication (Mobile and Fixed, excluding radar based telemetry) between frequencies 52.6GHz and 100GHz for various countries under ITU region 1, 2, and 3.
+Table 4.2-1 and 4.2-2 provide an overall summary of the current licensing situation for data communication (Mobile and Fixed, excluding radar-based telemetry) between frequencies 52.6GHz and 100GHz for various countries under ITU region 1, 2, and 3.
 Symbol 'U', and 'L', represent unlicensed spectrum and licensed spectrum (including light licensing and other licensing forms), respectively.
 Notice that Table 4.2-1 and 4.2-2 does not include information about the service allocated to each frequency band.
 It neither includes information about the frequency bands currently studied in AI 1.13 WRC-19 which are listed in Table 4.1-1.
 Also, it is worthwhile noticing that type of licensing for each frequency band is a national decision.